britram/rains-prototype/draft-trammell-rains-protocol.md

 Ed25519 and Ed448 signatures are are a combination of two non-negative integers, called "R" and "S" in sections 5.1.6 and 5.2.6, respectively, of
 {{RFC8032}}.
-An Ed25519 signature is represented as a 64-byte array containing the the concatenation of R and S, and an Ed448 signature is represented as a 114-byte array containing the concatenation of R and S. RAINS signatures using Ed25519 are therefore the array [1, 0, valid-from, valid-until, R|S]; using Ed448 the array [2, 0, valid-from, valid-until, R|S].
+An Ed25519 signature is represented as a 64-byte array containing the concatenation of R and S, and an Ed448 signature is represented as a 114-byte array containing the concatenation of R and S. RAINS signatures using Ed25519 are therefore the array [1, 0, valid-from, valid-until, R|S]; using Ed448 the array [2, 0, valid-from, valid-until, R|S].